• Home

 CNP Medical Statement Form-Spanish

 4. We are currently using Zoom for video visits.
-You can download Zoom for free onto your PC or cell phone from here: https://zoom.us/download.
+You can download Zoom for free onto your PC or cell phone here https://zoom.us/download.

-5. Once you have scheduled a video visit, a ZOOM link will be sent to the email your provided to staff shortly before your scheduled time.
-Please be watching for it.
+5. Once you have scheduled a video visit, the link will be sent to you right before your visit to the email address you have given staff.

-6. Only those you originally signed up at the time you scheduled a visit will be allowed on the video.
-If staff see an unauthorized visitor on the video, the visit can be terminated.
+6. The only visitors allowed on the video visits are the ones who have signed up.
+This means if staff see an unauthorized visitor on the video, the visit can be terminated.

 7. Video visiting days are as follows: